DubiousTunic/propagate-info/README.md

 # torrentmail.us
-send and receive mail using BitTorrent
+private BitTorrent tracker using a decentralized ledger

-There is an AJAX GET request in the index.html.
-Modify it to your own custom JSONblob URL (jsonblob.com).
-That is your mailing address. shabbat shalom
+modify jsonBlobAddy to a jsonblob.com ID will produce your own private tracker